kartoza/sawps/docs/src/user/guide/registering.md

 ![Registering 9](./img/registering-9.png)

 The next step is to request to be added to the ‘Organisation’ in which you belong.
-Navigate to the `ORGANISATIONS` tab on the `Profile COnfiguration` page.
+Navigate to the `ORGANISATIONS` tab on the `Profile Configuration` page.
 Then click on the `+REQUEST ORGANISATION` button, this will cause a popup to appear.

 ![Registering 10](./img/registering-10.png)